codygreen/llm_api_server/objective3/README.md

 ## Build Container

-To build the API container with our AI model, we need to create a new _Dockerfile_ with the following code or use the file in this repository:
+To build the API container with our AI model, we will leverage the _Dockerfile_ in the _objective3_ directory:

 >_**Note:**_ the folder structure for this objective is important.
-The root folder contains the _Dockerfile_, a file called _requirements.txt_, a folder called _app_, where the python code lives.
-If you are unsure, please refer to the objective3 folder structure in this repository.
+Please refer to the objective3 folder structure in this repository.

 ```dockerfile
 FROM python:3.11 as builder